DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection-setup.md

 # Connection methods

 ## Overview
-Various communication methods (FTP, FTPS, SFTP, Azure cloud blob storage and WebAPI services) can be used to:
+Various communication methods (FTP, FTPS, SFTP, Azure cloud blob storage, Azure file share and WebAPI services) can be used to:
 - Import EDI documents from the VAN or Trading partner and/or
 - Export EDI documents generated within D365 to the VAN or Trading partner.